-Net revenue increased 16.1% in 2012 compared to 2011 with growth coming from most sales channels in the Sporting Goods segment.
-The Company continues to aggressively pursue opportunities to increase revenue through introduction of New Products, expansion of product distribution, acquisitions, and increased investment in consumer marketing.
+Net revenue increased 18.1% in 2013 compared to 2012 with growth coming from most sales channels in the Sporting Goods segment.
+The Company continues to aggressively pursue opportunities to increase revenue through introduction of new products, expansion of product distribution, acquisitions, and increased investment in consumer marketing.
 Sales channels are predominately mass market retail customers, specialty retailers, and dealers.
-During the year, the Company expanded its product offerings with the acquisition of the assets of Cajun Archery and the patent rights for rigid air technology from BDZ Holdings.
+During the fourth quarter, the Company strengthened its product offerings with the acquisition of the business and assets of DMI Sports, Inc. (DMI Sports, DMI) relating to DMI's indoor game and accessories such as darts, table tennis game tables and billiards.
+Excluding net revenues attributable to this acquisition, net revenues in the Sporting Goods segment increased 16.9% in 2013 compared with 2012.

-Gross margin and profitability increased in 2012 compared with 2011.
-The gross margin ratio in 2012 improved to 29.0% compared to 28.2% in the prior year.
+Gross margin and profitability increased in 2013 compared with 2012.
+The gross margin ratio in 2013 improved to 30.1% compared to 29.0% in the prior year.
 The improvement is due to product mix, continued focus on production efficiencies and better factory absorption resulting from increased sales volume.
-As a result, operating income as a percentage of net revenue increased to 12.2% in 2012 compared to 11.1% in 2011.
-Management anticipates that with additional sales growth in 2013, improvements in operating income will continue.
-Net income for 2012 increased from 2011 due primarily to increased revenue.
+As a result, operating income as a percentage of net revenue increased to 13.9% in 2013 compared to 12.6% in 2012.
+Management anticipates that with additional sales growth in 2014, improvements in operating income will continue.